 Camera equipment is a set of tools, a means to an end.
-Often taking a photograph in the field is an imperfect business.
+Taking a photograph in the field can be an imperfect business.
 In selecting a set of cameras and lenses the question that should be asked first is, "what is the goal in terms of subject matter and process"?
 The next question should be, "what are the best tools to achieve the goal.

-The question about a photographic goal relates primarily to subject matter, whether photography is a profession or hobby and how and when you photograph.
+The question about a photographic goal relates primarily to subject matter and how and when you photograph.
 It's obvious that a wildlife photographer would have a different set of equipment compared to say a professional portrait photographer working in a studio.
 For an amateur travel photographer it would be different again.

 The temptation to aspire to the newest, most highly rated gear is strong.
 This amateur photographer faces compromise because there is a difference between "the best" equipment and that which is most suited to achieving the photographic goal.

-Over time I have found reviewer-photographers who make excellent photographs, who don't talk numbers, but are generous in relaying their real world experiences.
-When a final decision is to be made on equipment purchase I listen to them.
+Over time I have found photographers who's advice I trust.
+They make excellent photographs, don't quote test numbers and talk in technical jargon.
+They are generous in relaying their real world experiences.
+When a final decision is to be made on equipment purchase I pay attention to them.

 What is the photographic objective?